Aiborlang Khongjee: Shillong Lajong

 Having the experience of playing I-League for East Bengal, he was made the captain of the Shillong Lajong for the 2009–10 season, as they prepared for their I-League debut.

 In the 2009–10 season, he had given the hosts an early lead from the spot kick against Mohun Bagan in the 54th minute, but later strikes from Chidi Edeh and Marcos Pereira meant the hosts lose 1–2.

 Mohun Bagan

 On 24 March 2013 in the 2012-13 I-League, he scored with a header on the 5th minute against Pailan Arrows, and then assisted Tolgay Özbey on the 19th minute.

 Return to Shillong Lajong

 In August 2014 Khonjee joined Shillong Lajong for the third time in his career.

+Managerial career

+Khonjee managed Meghalayan club Rangdajied United in the 2022–23 MSL season.